What can you do with a bachelor’s degree in English?

 we need nurses who can think through problems, not just remember information.
 And the wonderful thing about joining nursing education with a liberal arts education is that the combination produces a health professional who can quickly think through and make sound clinical decisions, and then communicate them to the patient, their families and other health professionals in a way that everyone understands.
 There are several ways these kinds of things can be taught in nursing courses; but in order to really be effective, we have to build on knowledge the student has gained outside of nursing.

-Because of this, if you’re planning on pursuing a nursing degree at Mount Mercy, studying English can help you succeed as well!
+So, if you’re planning on pursuing a nursing degree at Mount Mercy, studying English can help you succeed as well!

 So what can you do with a B.A. in English?
 Contrary to popular belief, you can do whatever you want with an English major, and Mount Mercy’s English program is best designed to help you capitalize on that.